 Undoubtedly, automation has been linked to aviation in the past.
 However human control and intervention have always been at the center, in the form of pilots and Air Traffic Controllers.
 Although other industries experiment, there has not been comparable growth in artificial intelligence as terrain transportation.
 The ticketing process has already been redeveloped by some airlines.
 The advancements on the horizon related to delay prediction and mobility enhancing.
 However, one of the biggest advancements will stem from the cockpit.

 It is no secret that there is already some automation in the cockpit.
 For example, voice recognition applications were introduced in 2015 as a feature within cockpit audio panels.
-GTN (Global Telecomunication Network) touchscreen navigation systems were also introduced last year.
+(Global Telecomunication Network) touchscreen navigation systems were also introduced last year.
 The system performs some of the functions of an attentive co-pilot, such as changing radio channels, reading wind forecasts and providing position information upon request.

 In addition, there are some applications for runway utilisation such as a software system that reconciles aircraft approach, speed and weight with the published length, condition and local weather of the runway.
 Through a mathematical model the software calculates the distance required for landing and, if it is insufficient, it prompts the message: Runway too short!
 One critical drawback is that these applications are based on raw mathematical models instead of data analytics.
 Considering this, interpolation is required due to insufficient information, introducing large biases in the results.
-In Safeclouds.eu we are improving this approach by using advanced analytics over Big Data and use of Deep Learning algorithms.
+In Safeclouds.eu this approach by using advanced analytics over Big Data and use of Deep Learning algorithms.

 Implementation barriers for Deep Learning